 - Refer to your acceptance letter and/or the final conference program for the time and location of your poster session.
-We request all posters be set-up on Sunday, December 4, 2017.
+We request all posters be handed to Registration desk by Monday, December 3, 2018.
 Specifics will be included in your letter.

 - The designated poster presenter (author or coauthor) must be present at the assigned space during the designated time to discuss the work presented.
 The use of typewritten, handwritten or a printed PowerPoint presentation as a poster is unacceptable.